sergiotapia/kryten/README.md

 ### OpenAI for ChatPGT

-TODO: Write guide how to get your OpenAI API key.
+You can create your own API key here: https://platform.openai.com/api-keys

 ### Pinecone Serverless for Vector Database RAG.